 London Mime Festival

 Who doesn’t like a bit of mime now and then?
 Before you laugh, things have changed—it’s far more sophisticated than it used to be, we promise.
 Running since 1977, this festival attracts some of the best performers in the world including mimes from France, Belgium, New York, and of course the UK.
 This isn’t the black-and-white street act you might be thinking of—there are full performances and plays as well as discussions and workshops if you want to get involved.
-There are various different performance areas and stages including the Barbican, Shoreditch Town Hall and Soho Theater, so check out the venues page for more details.
+There are various different performance areas and stages including the Barbican, Shoreditch Town Hall and Soho Theatre.

 There really is no putting London’s biggest annual arts event in a box.
 Expect eight beautiful weeks of fringe and experimental theatre, comedy, acrobatics spoken word, film, podcast recordings, cabaret, music and late night parties.
-There’s a whole heap of shows for under a tenner—and there are by one get one free tickets for some events too.
-You won’t find many big-name events with so much bang-for-your-buck.
+There’s a whole heap of shows for under a tenner—and there are buy one get one free tickets for some events too.
+You won’t find many big-name events with this much bang for your buck.